 DONATIONS: Can you donate household items for the refugee family?
-Please click this link to view a list of the furniture and household items we’ll be collecting and sign up to donate for this great cause!
+A new form will be posted shortly with a list of the furniture and household items we still need to collect.
+At that time, please sign up to donate for this great cause!

 BACKGROUND CHECK FORM: Volunteers who work closely with the refugee family will be required to pass a background check.
 Please complete the Background Check Form and submit in-person to the Synagogue office.

 BOOK DISCUSSION: We want to learn as well as act – and will be holding a CSI Book Discussion on Outcasts United.
 This book tells the story of the Fugees, a refugee youth soccer team in Clarkston – the same community we’ll be working in now.
 The book is appropriate for all ages and should be especially interesting to teenagers and adults.
 Book discussion date is TBD.
 We encourage congregants and friends to read the book and keep an eye out in Shearith Israel’s weekly newsletter.

 To learn more about the refugee community in Clarkston, watch two short video episodes from the PBS series “America By the Numbers”.
 Visit the PBS site here and select the episodes entitled “Mainstream, USA” and “Politics of the New South”.

 PLANNING COMMITTEE: The following congregants will serve as the leaders and point-people for this program.
 If you’d like to be in touch with the planning committee, please email Sandy Goodman Cohn at email@example.com or Hillary Kates at firstname.lastname@example.org.

 For an update on the Planning Committee’s work, click here.